AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/command-center/advanced-search-overview.md

 **Date**

 Choose the date range for your search.
-Preset dates update depending on the email status you choose (Sent, Undelivered, Pending).
+Preset dates update depending on the email status you choose ([!UICONTROL Sent], [!UICONTROL Undelivered], [!UICONTROL Pending]).

    ![](assets/advanced-search-overview-5.png)

 **Who**

-Filter by email recipient/sender in the Who section.
+Filter by email recipient/sender in the [!UICONTROL Who] section.

    ![](assets/advanced-search-overview-6.png)